Xhram/WordleCuriosity/README.md

 ## Results and Explanation

-After running the analysis with the combined scoring system (using Green Score Weight = 0.1 and Pop Score Weight = 0.9), the top starting words are those that maximize the chance of revealing the most common letters, while still giving some credit to their positions.
-The table below shows the top 25 results from the analysis:
+The results below use a Green Score Weight of 0.1 and a Pop Score Weight of 0.9, which I selected based on what seemed reasonable from initial testing.
+These weights are somewhat arbitrary, and you may get different results by adjusting them.
+I encourage you to experiment with the code and try different weight combinations to find the starting word and scoring balance that best fits your own play style.
+The table shows the top 25 and last 5 starting words from this analysis:

 | Rank | Word  | Score | Pop Score | Green Score |
 | :----: | :---: | :-----: | :-----: | :-----: |